wlsong/PyLipID/docs/mics.rst

     resi_offset = 0  # shift the residue index, useful in MARTINI force field.
     pdb_file_to_map = None   # if a pdb coordinate of the receptor is provided, a python script
                              # "show_binding_site_info.py" will be generated which maps the binding
-                             # site information to the structure.
-As PyMol cannot recognize coarse-grained
+                             # site information to the structure in PyMol.
+As PyMol cannot recognize
-                             # structures, an atomistic structure of the receptor is needed.
+                             # coarse-grained structures, an atomistic structure of the receptor is needed.

     #####################################
     ###### no changes needed below ######